-Those times whereby access is needed or falls under existing circumstance then common sense has to dictate.
-Always approach your neighbour first before accessing their property. to maintain a good relationship with your neighbour you should always open a dialogue via face to face or by writing to your neighbour
+Our advice is to always approach your neighbour first before accessing their property.
+To maintain a good relationship with your neighbour, you should always open a dialogue via face-to-face or writing to your neighbour.

-If your works are such that you need to serve Party Wall Act notices then under the Act you may be able to have access ordered to your neighbours’ land even without their consent.
-If the works are not works falling under the Party Wall Act then you will need a specific right of access, either by permission, so agreeing a licence or if the neighbours refuse by applying to a Court.
+If your works are such that you need to serve Party Wall Act notices, then under the Party Wall Act 1996, you may be able to have access ordered to your neighbours’ land even without their consent.
+If the works are not works falling under the Party Wall Act, then you will need a specific right of access, either by permission (so agreeing on a licence) or if the neighbours refuse, by applying to the court for an access order.

-The Access to Neighbouring Land Act 1992 allows access to be ordered to adjoining or adjacent land for the purpose of carrying out basic preservation works to your own property.
-Using some of the stipulations of this bill, you may get access to your neighbours land for what is defined as ‘basic preservation’ maintenance.
+The Access to Neighbouring Land Act 1992 allows access to be ordered to adjoining or adjacent land to carry out basic preservation works to your own property.
+You may get access to your neighbours land for what is defined as ‘basic preservation’ maintenance.

 The Act defines basic preservation works as:

 - maintenance, repair or renewal of a building;

 - clearance, repair or renewal of a drain, sewer, pipe or cable;